hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

   Memory).
 Claims can request specific size and access modes (e.g, can be mounted once read/write or many times read-only).

+## Some example usage

+Explaining some tricks with the sample code to show how the app can be (manually) scaled to meet known traffic demands.
+Hit with ab bench (or whatever it is called), knock a server out and see how it behaves.

 ## Selected references and further reading

 1. [Building Scalable and Resilient Web Applications on Google Cloud